reactjs/react.dev/content/docs/context.md

 Before you build components with an API similar to this, consider if there are cleaner alternatives.
 For example, you can pass entire React components as props if you'd like to.

-## Referencing Context in Lifecycle Methods
+### Referencing Context in Lifecycle Methods

+> This section documents a deprecated API

 If `contextTypes` is defined within a component, the following [lifecycle methods](/docs/react-component.html#the-component-lifecycle) will receive an additional parameter, the `context` object: